What is Project Shepherd?

 Reaching out to Lakewood's young people with a special gift is yet another way Project Shepherd makes the holidays brighter.

-Teddy Bear Trees are available at City Hall and Burns Community Center between Nov.
-18 to Dec.
-4.
+Teddy Bear Trees are set up at City Hall and Burns Community Center from mid-November to early December.

 On each tree are paper teddy bear ornaments with a child's name, age and holiday gift wish.
 Anyone can select a paper teddy bear and play "Santa" by purchasing the item for the child.
-The unwrapped gift and the teddy bear ornament are brought to City Hall or to Burns Community Center before Monday, Dec.
-7. These gifts are then delivered along with holiday meal fixings to the child's family.
+The unwrapped gift and the teddy bear ornament are brought to City Hall or to Burns Community Center.
+These gifts are then delivered along with holiday meal fixings to the child's family.

 Thanks to our generous community, the Project Shepherd Teddy Bear Tree program fulfills special toy or gift wishes for more than 700 children each holiday season.